Updated: Jul 20

 And here’s why that matters in your life: If you’re just eating to stay alive, you’re missing out on one of life’s greatest pleasures.
 Ask yourself this question: Do you consciously think about what you’re eating?
 Labels with ingredients we can’t pronounce, artificial colors and flavors, sugar added, expiration dates that are a year down the road, catchy names that jump out at you from the shelves.
 We’ve given up a lot of quality in the name of convenience.
 San Sebastian will give you a chance to reawaken the conscious consumption part of yourself that has gone dormant.

-2. You will experience the oldest European culture still in existence
+2. San Sebastian is home to the oldest European culture still in existence

 In today’s episode of ‘Betcha Didn’t Know,’ we take a closer look at a couple of fascinating facts about the Basque culture around San Sebastian.